Afon Mynach

-The Afon Mynach is notable for the famous Mynach Falls in the village of Devil's Bridge (Pontarfynach), where the river plunges 90 metres into the gorge of the River Rheidol.
-It is also famous for the three bridges built one on top of the other in the same village, the lowest of the three said to be built by the devil (hence the name Devil's Bridge), but most probably built by the monks of Strata Florida.
+Afon Mynach is notable for the famous Mynach Falls in the village of Devil's Bridge (Pontarfynach), where the river plunges 90 metres into the gorge of Afon Rheidol.
+It is also famous for the three bridges built one on top of the other in the same village, the lowest of the three said to be built by the devil, hence the name of the bridge as Devil's Bridge, but most probably built by the monks of Strata Florida.